darkspirer/Programming/Pyhton CL/About python/Introduction python/readme.md

 Example:python and javascript

-When learning Python, we will study it on the Programiz website rather than downloading it to the desktop.
+When learning Python, we will study it on the [Programiz](https://www.programiz.com/python-programming/online-compiler/) website rather than downloading it to the desktop.

+We will study the theoretical knowledge in About Python and learn the practical exercises from that [book](https://uniwork.buxdu.uz/resurs/21352_2_65D77B7B9DD95C36F22F90F3BEF95F5A76A0DDF7.pdf), solving the example codes in Python Codes.